Fees and scholarships

 Formal exchange students and doctoral students are exempted from tuition fees, as well as the application fee.
 Students who are registered for a course or programme at a Swedish university at the time they submit their application are not required to pay an application fee.

-submitted an electronic application by the deadline
+• submitted an electronic application

-paid the application fee, if required, by the deadline.
+• paid the application fee, if required

 If you are unsure about your fee status, please see the information provided on this website.
 If your question is specifically regarding your residency status, contact the Swedish Migration Agency for more information.